 The default shipping option is Free Shipping and it is included in the price.
 If you want any of the other form of shipping please include it as part of the checkout process.

 - Standard International Parcel (cost $26 for up to 500g).
-The Australia Post Standard International Parcel services generally are a little quicker than the International Airmail used for free postage, and to most destinations it is tracked end to end.
+The Australia Post Standard International Parcel service is generally a little quicker than the International Economy Air used for free postage, and to most destinations it is tracked end to end.

 - Express International Parcel (cost $55 for up to 500g).
 The Australia Post Express International Parcel service uses the global EMS system for delivery.
 It is tracked end to end and normally takes less than a week.